 In October 1943, the POWs’ food ration was cut and many became ill.
-Sick call took place in the evening until 8:00 P.M. when roll call took place.
+The sick call took place in the evening until 8:00 P.M. when roll call took place.
 A Japanese private determined who was sick enough not to work.
 The American doctor later was allowed to decide which POWs could not work.
 Often Japanese doctors went over his selections and determined which POWs would remain in the camp hospital.
 To the American medical staff, it seemed that the Japanese doctors sent men to work because they wanted to save face.

-The POWs were moved to Camp Murphy 2 on January 29, 1944, which was 200 yards from their old quarters.
 On March 1, 1944, the POWs witnessed the execution of Pvt.
 George Garrett by the camp commander, Lt.
 Yoshi Koshi, for planning to escape.
 According to the POWs, Garrett and two other men had planned an escape and were informed on by the Navy Chief Signalman, Harold Hirschberg, who the POWs considered a collaborator.
 According to the POWs, Hirschberg told Garrett, who he had, had a fight with, “You’ll never leave this camp alive.”
 The POWs stated that over several days, the Japanese starved Garrett, beat him, and finally placed a garden hose in Garrett’s mouth until his stomach was filled with water.
 The Japanese then stood on his abdomen which caused his death three days later.